Ron Delany: Career

 Delany's first achievement of note was reaching the final of the 800 metres at the 1954 European Athletics Championships in Bern.
-In 1956, he became the seventh runner to join the club of four-minute milers, but nonetheless he struggled to make the Irish team for the 1956 Summer Olympics, held in Melbourne.
+In 1956, he became the seventh runner to join the club of four-minute milers, but nonetheless, he struggled to make the Irish team for the 1956 Summer Olympics, held in Melbourne.

 Delany qualified for the Olympic 1,500 metres final, in which local runner John Landy was the favourite.
 Delany kept close to Landy until the final lap, when Delany started a crushing final sprint, winning the race in a new Olympic record.
-Delany thereby became the first Irishman to win an Olympic gold medal in athletics since Bob Tisdall in 1932.
+Delany thereby became the first Irishman to win an Olympic gold medal in athletics since Bob Tisdall and Pat O'Callaghan in 1932.
 The Irish people learned of its new champion at breakfast time.
 Delany was Ireland's last Olympic champion for 36 years, until Michael Carruth won the gold medal in boxing at the 1992 Summer Olympics in Barcelona.

-Delany won the bronze medal in the 1,500 metres event at the 1958 European Athletics Championships.
+Delany won the British AAA Championships title in the 880 yards event at the 1957 AAA Championships and won the bronze medal in the 1,500 metres event at the 1958 European Athletics Championships.
 He went on to represent Ireland once again at the 1960 Summer Olympics held in Rome, this time in the 800 metres.
 He finished sixth in his quarter-final heat.

 Delany continued his running career in North America, winning four successive AAU titles in the mile, adding to his total of four Irish national titles, and three NCAA titles.
 He was next to unbeatable on indoor tracks over that period, which included a 40-race winning streak.
 He broke the World Indoor Mile Record on three occasions.
 In 1961 Delany won the gold medal in the World University games in Sofia, Bulgaria.
 He retired from competitive running in 1962.

 Retirement

 After retiring from competition, Delany first worked in the United States for the Irish airline Aer Lingus.
 After that, for almost 20 years, he was Assistant Chief Executive of B&I Line, responsible for marketing and operations of the Irish ferry company based in Dublin.
 In 1998, he established his own company focused on marketing and sports consultancy.
+Ron Delany coached athletics for a period at Franciscan College Gormanston in the 1960s.